 “When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts advanced to the stage of science.” – William Thomson, 1st Baron Kelvin – June 1824 – December 1907

-I have spent thousands of hours in the last 12 years consulting with leadership in boat yards and boat building companies about their businesses and how to improve their bottom line.
-Those conversations revealed to me that a startlingly large number of companies look at their business performance through a wide angle lens instead of a magnifying glass.
+I have spent thousands of hours in the last 14 years consulting with leadership in boat yards, ship yards and boat building companies about their marine businesses and how to improve their bottom line.
+Those conversations revealed to me that a startlingly large number of companies look at their business performance through a wide-angle lens instead of a magnifying glass.

 Always start with your goal.
 You can’t create a good plan until you know exactly what you’re trying to achieve.
 Then, measure, measure, measure.
-Some useful metrics might be:
+Some useful metrics for your marine business might be:

 - Billable hours to total hours worked